 One thing that eighteen years of sales recruiting has shown us is that most companies are horrible at selling their opportunity.
-The first step in understanding how to do this correctly is recognizing that there’s two distinct phases where you’ll be selling your opportunity.
+The first step in understanding how to do this correctly is recognizing that there are two distinct phases where you’ll be selling your opportunity.
 The first phase is the attraction phase and the second is the interview phase.
 A solid attraction story will compel candidates to raise their hand to interview with your company.
-Your interview story is what will keep them engaged and excited enough to pursue to an offer.
+Your interview story is what will keep them engaged and excited enough to pursue an offer.
 So how do you sell your company to candidates?

-Attracting A Players requires a compelling story (or lots of cash).
+Attracting A-Players requires a compelling story (or lots of cash).

 Skip the Cliches.

 Today’s buyers (yes, potential employees are buyers) are skeptical and tired of being oversold.
 What’s more, the most talented of potential recruits have options.
 They might even have too many options.
-So how do you rise about that noise and get the attention of A Players?
+So how do you rise about that noise and get the attention of A-Players?

 The other category of facts that sell we call credible facts.
 These are facts that aren’t backed by an external source but are believable.
 Examples are specific company growth figures and the exact earnings of your sales force.
 “Our sales reps earn six figures” isn’t credible.
 “In 2016, our average sales rep earned $107,582” is credible.
 External proof and credible facts work brilliantly in both the attraction and interview phases.

 This brings us to stories.
 The right story can be even more powerful than facts.
 Here’s an example.
 “You remind me of Susan.
 Like you, Susan came from the payroll industry and had about four years of sales experience.
 We hired her in 2012, and she’s doing amazingly well.
 I promoted her to a senior sales role in 2015, and she just got promoted to National Accounts in January.
 I’d be happy to get you on the phone with her if you’d like to talk to her about working here.”